 Technically, pre-nups are not currently legally enforceable in England and Wales.
 However, in the event of a divorce or dissolution, the courts are now far more willing to enforce pre-nups as long as certain safeguards have been complied with.
 Indeed a recent court case stated that a pre-nup should be followed where possible.

 Circumstances do change, of course, and it’s wise to review the terms periodically in case they should be varied.

 By introducing the idea of a pre-nup you do risk taking some of the shine off planning your marriage.
 It’s clearly a sensitive matter, and we can help you broach the subject with your loved one, who will need to take independent legal advice.
 We can advise on the issues to cover, and help to negotiate the terms.

-For more information on pre-nuptial agreements and to start a conversation on how we can help you please contact Mark Rennie, Partner, Family.
+For more information on pre-nuptial agreements and to start a conversation on how we can help you please contact Gail Brooks, Associate, Family.